AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Double Ego start (Silence + Mixing) into Aponia's SP Regen or Ultimate F3, unlock Aponia 2nd Core by F4 Double, go shop F5 and put Because of You, buy Griseo's Red and Yellow paint or Red and Eden's Sp/s, grab Aponia's Breach from F6 and get the remaining 2 Aponia Enhanceds from F7.
+    Ideal Order from F1-F7: 3 Ego Start (Silence + Mixing + Thorns) into Aponia's SP Regen or Ultimate F3, unlock Aponia 2nd Core by F4 Double, go shop F5 and put Because of You, buy Griseo's Red and Yellow paint or Red and Eden's Sp/s, grab Aponia's Breach from F6 and get the remaining 2 Aponia Enhanceds from F7.

 Signet | Priority
 - | :----: